outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           - ledger has embedded concept of balance in asset trade amounts & assets
           - matching of information supply & demand (allocate tx history to tx metadata, where it has most value)

+  V. Solve problem with Conceptual Combination Metadata query

+  - if you know that a certain configuration of uniqueness & randomness can output a lack of predictability, and you know that a lack of predictability means randomness can be verified (trust in randomness is not required), then for any problem with a target intent of "verifying randomness", or similar intents ("verifying information", "correcting info asymmetry", "not requiring trust"), you can match that configuration of uniqueness & randomness with the problem and see if it reduces the problem dimensions (solves the problem)

+  - this can also be abstracted:
+    - rather than storing "uniqueness/randomness config => unpredictability", you can store:
+      - "consistent variance => upredictability"
+      - "consistent variance => randomness"
+      - "distributed variance == randomness"
+    - these abstract rules between conceptual configurations (a combination of concepts in a particular structure, like a system) can generalize the configuration to more problem spaces

+  - these abstracted configurations have different metadata (intent, priority, logic flow, variance level, causation) and can therefore be useful in different (possibly meaning "additional") circumstances than the original configuration

 ## Concept Derivation

   - identifying unique objects in a system that cant be defined in terms of standard operations on other objects